j-berg-au/BOUNDLESS/content/Notes.md

 	- While in your Defensive Stance, you generate twice as much Adrenaline when you are targeted by an attack.
 	- Each time you enter your Defensive Stance, gain 1 Aegis.
 - Buff Blood Rage slightly (give extra small feature)
-- Mage Talent that grants a Vanguard Weapon
-- Skill cap increases with Tier, instead of being a Talent
 - Write Combat Section
 - Write GM Section
 	- Quest-Building